The ARC

 Vision

 We recognise that every child is an individual; therefore, our approach is personalised and bespoke.
 We aim to support children in the ARC to develop strategies that enable them to access mainstream schooling.
-For every child, the goal is to gradually integrate into their mainstream class for 90% of the time.
+For every child, the goal is to gradually integrate into their mainstream class 80% of the time.

 Interventions/teaching approaches

-In the ARC we offer a range of bespoke teaching strategies to support the children in their target areas of development.
+In the ARC, we offer a range of bespoke teaching strategies to support the children in their target areas of development.
 These include:

 - Social skills interventions such as the Talkabout series